 What Is The Correct Ratio of Speaker to Room Size?

 If your room ceiling height is 8′, should you put a 6′ tall speaker in it?
-If your ceiling height is 10′, should you put a 6′ tall speaker in it.
-Would it be better acoustically and monetarily for you to look at a smaller speaker, such as a 4′ tall speaker in a room with an 8′ ceiling.
-Why is room height and speaker height part of the speaker size vs room size debate?
-Why is low frequency driver diameter important when we are considering placing speakers within a room?
+If your ceiling height is 10′, should you put a 6′ tall speaker in it?
+Would it be better acoustically and monetarily for you to look at a smaller speaker, such as a 4′ tall speaker in a room with an 8′ ceiling?
+Why are room height and speaker height part of the speaker size vs room size debate?
+Why is low-frequency driver diameter important when we are considering placing speakers within a room?
 Why do we have to consider room volume and driver diameter in order to achieve some type of sonic balance?
-It is speaker height and low frequency driver width along with how many low frequency drivers should I have in my room.
+It is speaker height and low-frequency driver width along with how many low-frequency drivers should I have in my room.
 All of these variables are part of the speaker size vs room size debate.
 Not all of them can be addressed in a speaker room size calculator either, these questions need to be uniquely answered based on your specific room and speaker size.

 Floor And Ceiling Reflections